dougpagani/ving/README.md

 ![](_assets/screenshot.png)

-`ving` is a ping utility with nice output, in Golang(1.11+), enhanced with some useful features, like trace, ports probe, and more yet to be implemented, 😝.
+`ving` is a ping utility with nice output, in Golang, with some useful and interesting features, like trace, ports probe, and more yet to be implemented, 😝.

 Special thanks to the amazing [termui](https://github.com/gizak/termui) library.